 Although the ability to forecast the conditions that lead to flooding has improved, homeowners are frequently caught off guard and unprepared for the often devastating effects of a flood.
 It is important to know what your flood risk is and to have an appropriate plan in place for your family, home or business.
-To find out more about what you can do to prepare for a flood (and other hazards) visit MEMA Floods webpage or FEMA's "Are You Ready?" website.
-If you live in a coastal community, the MA Homeowner's Handbook to Prepare for Coastal Hazards file size 13MB has tips for flooding and other coastal hazards.
+To find out more about what you can do to prepare for a flood (and other hazards) visit MEMA's Floods webpage.
+If you live in a coastal community, the Homeowner's Handbook to Prepare for Coastal Hazards file size 12MB has tips for flooding and other coastal hazards.

 Recovering from a flood is very often a stressful, difficult and confusing process.

 Valuables and keepsakes are lost, homes are damaged or destroyed, businesses are interrupted and families are displaced.
 During this difficult time you may have to file a flood insurance claim or apply for federal disaster assistance.
-For more information on recovering from a flood, including tips on mold removal and restoration of flood damaged items, FEMA provides information on their website about flooding: http://www.ready.gov/floods
+For more information on recovering from a flood, including tips on mold removal and restoration of flood damaged items, see the "After a Flood" section of MEMA's Floods webpage.

 REPAIRING YOUR HOME